timotismjntk/dChat-Backend/README.md

 * mysql2
 * sequelize
 * uuid
+* firebase-admin
+* socket.io

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a simple backend for RuangDev App.
+This is a simple backend for dChat App.

 ## Prerequisites